svn2github/wordpress-vip-plugins/taxonomy-list-widget/readme.txt

 Numerous formatting options are provided, including maximum numbers of terms, term order, truncating of term names, and more.
 List styles are fully customizable, with built-in support for bulleted lists and numbered lists.

 Using the `taxonomy_list_widget` function, users can generate lists for use outside of the included widget.

+**Only use version 1.2 or higher with WordPress 4.2 and later releases.** WordPress 4.2 changed how taxonomy information is stored in the database, which directly impacts this plugin's include/exclude term functionality.

 This plugin was formerly known as the `Tag List Widget`.
 It was completely rewritten for version 1.0.